-Before we tell you about city parking spots and lots here's a secret the locals know that visitors miss
+Before we tell you about city parking spots and lots, here's are secrets the locals know that visitors miss:

-- If you park in a valid city spot along the street, parking is free on Sunday and national holidays.
+- If you park in a valid city spot along the street, parking is free on Sundays and national holidays.

 - Parking is also free in any city spot after 5:00 p.m. until 8:00 a.m.

 - The city spots around the Plaza de la Constitución, on King and Cathedral Streets, is free from 5:00 p.m. until 10:00 a.m.

-- You will know you are in a city lot because the city logo will be on the sign on pay stations.
-If you don't see that, you are in a private lot, which will have their own parking rules, so make sure you see their signs on attendant.
+- You will know you are in a city lot because the city logo will be on the pay station signs.
+If you don't see that, you are in a private lot, which will have their own parking rules, so make sure you see their signs or an attendant.

 - Private lots and the lot near the Castillo de San Marcos usually do not offer free days or hours.
 The Castillo has enforced paid parking from 8:00 a.m. to 9:00 p.m., seven days.

 City Parking Garage